sigstore/docs/content/en/cosign/installation.md

 ## With Go 1.17+

-If you have Go 1.17+, you can directly install by running:
+If you have Go 1.17+, you can directly install Cosign by running:

 ```console
 go install github.com/sigstore/cosign/cmd/cosign@latest
 ```

-and the resulting binary will be placed at `$GOPATH/bin/cosign` (or `$GOBIN/cosign`, if set).
+The resulting binary will be placed at `$GOPATH/bin/cosign` (or `$GOBIN/cosign`, if set).

 ## With the cosign binary or rpm/dpkg package

-check for the file in https://github.com/sigstore/cosign/releases
+Check for the file in https://github.com/sigstore/cosign/releases

 ```console
 # binary